 Tandem, or a bike which two cyclists ride and pedal together.
 There are more or less two kinds of people who ride tandems: those who have completely fallen under the spell of tandem pedalling and have become aficionados and fans, and those for who it is the only means of movement and active sport as a result of their disability.
 In the second case a blind or otherwise disabled rider sits behind the front rider.

 Building a tandem requires a highly individual approach, especially in its geometry and design.
-It is necessary to combine two frame sizes so that the result suits both riders.
-Thanks to its custom production and mainly to its extensive experience of many years with tandems, Duratec, can fine tune and design the frame geometry and then manufacture the frame and naturally also assemble the complete tandem.
-Duratec is the official partner of many national teams of disabled athletes around the world.
+It requires the combination of two frame sizes so that the result suits both riders.
+Thanks to our custom production and our extensive experience of many years with tandems, Duratec, can design and fine tune frame geometry, manufacture the frame and assamble complete bikes to our customers satisfaction.
+Duratec tandem bikes are used by many national teams of disabled athletes around the world.
 Representatives of Australia, the Netherlands, Brazil, Ireland, Greece, Russia, Belgium, Austria, Germany, Spain and many other countries are the best references for our products.
+Duratec prides itself on building high quality tandems for very tallented riders.

 Big Bang G9 is a gravel tandem bike designed for more demanding terrain such as gravel and dirt roads, but having the advantages of a road bike.
 In general a gravel bike, equipped as a cross between a mountain and road bike, allowing riders to get to know more difficult terrain without any fear of defect while flying down roads under the power of two riders.